 Made on Assembly (MOA)

-Design your mBOM to build multiple levels of an assembly on the same process
+Design your mBOM to build multiple levels of an assembly on the same work instructions.

 Defining as assembly as Made on Assembly will allow you to build the aBOM for that assembly while building the parent.